NetPanorama: A Declarative Grammar for Network Construction, Transformation, and Visualization

-\item \textbf{Polar:} similar to Cartesian layouts, nodes or links are laid out according to two dimensions, but rather than being perpendicular, one coordinate determines angle and the other radial distance from the central point.
-Polar layouts use an \code{angle} parameter (for attribute 1) and a \code{radius} parameter (for attribute 2).
+\item \textbf{Polar geometric layouts:} similar to Cartesian layouts, nodes or links are laid out according to two dimensions, but one coordinate determines \ca{angle} and the other radial \ca{distance} from the central point.
 An example use for a polar layout with a continuous radius but a discrete angle is rendering Hive plots~\cite{krzywinski2012hive}.

 \end{itemize}